Mickey Kaus: Resignation from The Daily Caller

-In March 2015 Kaus quit the Daily Caller after its editor, Tucker Carlson refused to run a column by Kaus that was critical of Fox News coverage of the immigration policy debate.
-Carlson, who also works for Fox, reportedly did not want the Caller publishing criticism of a firm that employed him.
+In March 2015, Kaus quit The Daily Caller after its editor, Tucker Carlson refused to run a column by Kaus that was critical of Fox News coverage of the immigration policy debate.
+Carlson, who also worked for Fox, reportedly did not want the Caller publishing criticism of a firm that employed him.

 Political views

 Kaus was an influential proponent of welfare reform in the 1980s, and is a fierce critic of both labor unions (particularly automotive workers' unions and teachers' unions) and low-skilled immigration (he supports the 2010 Arizona anti-illegal-immigration law, calling to wait to see the law's practical effects before overturning it).

 Kaus' constant criticisms of liberalism have led liberals (including his Bloggingheads.tv sparring partner Robert Wright) and conservatives to see him as a right-winger.
 He has been criticized for his persistent defense of his friend Ann Coulter from many liberal critics.

 During the 2008 presidential campaign, Kaus endorsed Hillary Clinton for president, while criticizing other Democrats including Barack Obama.
 In the 2006 U.S. Midterm Elections Kaus wrote that he hoped the Democrats would fail to take over the U.S. House of Representatives but take the Senate.
 He called the election "perverse" because he saw a Democratic victory as not impeding George W. Bush's Iraq policy but helping his immigration policy.
 Nevertheless, Kaus declared he still voted for Democrat Jane Harman.